e34rrsff/PyCyPa-Automator/README.md

 | .../references/ 	| Add any useful notes or files used for reference here. |
 | .../tests/			| Use this directory for testing your solutions with Python.

+### Compilation

+Running `compile.py` should include everything you need for a local-host compatible binary

+The produced binary will be under `dist/`.

 ### Helpful Python notes

 > IMPORTANT: You need a Python virtual environment to install PyInstaller.